yale-redcap/yes3-exporter/README.md

 ## Introduction and Features

 The YES3 Exporter external module complements REDCap's reports and data export tool by adding functionality to support data visualization, data sharing, host file system exports, and integration with statistical software and datamarts.
 Major features include flexible layouts (horizontal, vertical, repeating form), fast performance speed, and export-specific data dictionaries.
-Other neat built-in features include detailed audit reports, metadata and data distributions within the data dictionary, the ability to roll-back export templates to a previous version.
+Other helpful built-in features include detailed audit reports, metadata and data distributions within the data dictionary, and the ability to roll-back export templates.
 The user-right functionality, unlimited ability to design and re-use export templates, and the ability to generate deidentified/coded datasets mirrors that of the parent REDCap system.
 UI elements include light/dark theme, embedded instructions, and easy to access documentation.

-## About YES3

-Our vision for the Yale Study Support Suite (YES3) is to provide an ‘off-the-shelf’ suite of external modules within REDCap that features popular, high-utility software tools to meet a wide variety of clinical research needs.

 ## Configuration